cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The defining polynomial of K.
+The defining polynomial of `K`.

 > **AssignNames** (~F :: *FldPadExact*, names :: [*MonStgElt*])
 {:.intrinsic}

-Assigns a name to the generator of F.
+Assigns a name to the generator of `F`.

 > **Name** (F :: *FldPadExact*, i :: *RngIntElt*)